siggisv/remotemo/docs/API_design.md

 #### Wrapping
 - If set to `off` then text printed beyond the right border gets lost and the cursor stops just inside the border.
-- If set to `char` then text wraps to the beginning of the next line when reaching the right border, possibly splitting a word in the process.
+- If set to `character` then text wraps to the beginning of the next line when reaching the right border, possibly splitting a word in the process.
 - If set to `word` then text wraps to the beginning of the next line, at the last whitespace before getting to the right border.
 Except if there is no